-Yes, you can build a DIY Swim Spa is the short answer.
-In general, Swim Spa, Endless Pool, Counter Currents, Swim Jets tend to all be mixed and matched into sentences used to describe a small pool that has a “machine” to enable you to swim continually.
+It’s one of the most common questions i get asked, can you build a diy swim spa?
+Well, the short answer is yes, you can build a DIY Swim Spa.
+In general, Swim Spa, Endless Pool, Counter Currents, Swim Jets tend to all be mixed and matched into sentences used to describe a small pool that has a “machine” to enable you to swim continuously.

-There are a number of different definitions and descriptions but for the purpose of this article, I am going to refer to them as Swim Spa – my definition being a small pool with a machine at the end that will allow you to swim against an artificial current.
+There are a number of different definitions and descriptions but for the purpose of this article, I am going to refer to them as Swim Spa – my definition being a small pool with a machine at the end that will allow you to swim against an artificially generated current.

 How do I build a DIY Swim Spa?